-To reserve a park facility, contact the Milton Community Center.
+To reserve a park facility, contact the Clyde L. Gracey Community Center at 983-5466.
 Payment must be made in full to complete your reservation.

 View the field reservation form (PDF) online.

 - Football Fieldhouse - 6552 Chuck Prince St.